dillfrescott/llm/README.md

 - **Efficient Processing**: Utilizes the power of GRUs for efficient sequence processing.
 - **Customizable**: Adjust hyperparameters to fit specific use cases.
-- **Pre-trained Models**: Comes with pre-trained weights for instant usage.

 ## :bar_chart: Performance Metrics